Some of the links on this site are affiliate links.

 Instead of continuing to pay for maintenance on the full house, you could sell the property for a smaller house, with lower heating, utilities, and upkeep costs.

-Alternatively, you could use a website like AirBnB to rent out the rooms you're not using, creating a largely passive income stream to support your retirement fund.
+Alternatively, you could use a website like Airbnb to rent the rooms you're not using, creating a passive income stream to support your retirement fund.

 Another way to stretch your income out is to delay social security payments – for every year you wait to receive your benefits, you accrue an 8% bonus, up to 24%.

 Maybe those points aren't the most applicable to your situation, but the underlying principle can definitely help your outlook: